robotframework-mbt

 ```

-The second scenario has a dependency to the first scenario, due to the condition stated in the given-step of the scenario.
-How this works is by evaluating the expressions according to this schema:
+The second scenario has a dependency to the first scenario, due to the given-step: _Given you have a blank postcard_.
+This is expressed by the `:IN:` expression stating that you need a postcard, that does not have a wish on it yet.
+How this works, is by evaluating the expressions according to this schema:

 * given-steps evaluate only the `:IN:` expressions